-Impact Investments, Economic Mobility, Education, Career Impact Bonds
+Impact Investments, Workforce & Economic Mobility, Education, Career Impact Bonds

 On Aug.
 20, Blue Meridian Partners, General Assembly, and Social Finance hosted a webinar on the Career Impact Bond, an impact-first, student-friendly financing tool that helps people who are underemployed or unemployed access career training and get good jobs.